oroinc/documentation/backend/entities/entity-fallback.rst

         ]
     );

-The `fallbackType` specifies the type of the field value - it is only mandatory if there is no defined system configuration fallback
-(which should have the `data_type` in the form definition in `system_configuration.yml`, like:
+The `fallbackType` specifies the field value type - it is only mandatory if there is no defined system configuration fallback (which should have the `data_type` in the form definition in `system_configuration.yml`:

 .. code-block:: yaml